 Governmental employees are required to pay an annual appropriation as established by PERAC.
 The appropriation includes the amounts to pay the pension portion of each member's retirement allowance, an amount to amortize the actuarially determined unfunded liability to zero in accordance with the System's funding schedule, and additional appropriations in accordance with adopted early retirement incentive programs.
 The appropriations are payable on July 1, and January 1.
 The Town may choose to pay the entire appropriation in July at a discounted rate.
 Accordingly, actual contributions may be less than the "total appropriation".
-The pension fund appropriation is allocated to the Town based on covered payroll.
+The pension fund appropriation is allocated to the Town Based on the member units actuarially determined total liability at the beginning of the measurement period.

-C. Change in Assumption - None

-D. Changes in Plan Provisions - None
+- C. Change in Assumption Discount rate was reduced from 7.5% to 7.00% as of June 30, 2022 - D. Changes in Plan Provisions None